Regenplatz/DataScience/Time Series/README.md

 #### Data
-Data was obtained from [here](https://www.ecad.eu/dailydata/predefinedseries.php) in April 2020.
+Data was obtained from [European Climate Assessment & Dataset](https://www.ecad.eu/dailydata/predefinedseries.php) in April 2020.

 From there, following datasets were used: